MatthewRobbins-USDA/FRR_hfiasm_assemblies/scaffold/README.md

 the `run_yahs.sh` script requires 3 inputs:

 1. The project name (should be the same as input 4 of the  `arima_mapping_scaffold_cont.sh` script
 2. The assembly (contigs) that need to be scaffolded.
 IMPORTANT: This should the full path of the symbolic link (don't use realpath, readlink, etc. that will follow the symlink) created by the `arima_mapping_scaffold_cont.sh` script and should be in the `arima_map` directory.
-This is because the `fasta.fai` that is created by the `arima_mapping_scaffold_cont.sh` is required.
+This is because the `fasta.fai` that is created by the `arima_mapping_scaffold_cont.sh` script is required.
 3. The path to the `.bam` file in the `arima_map/deduplicated/` directory

 ### Usage